sebbekarlsson/wscript/README.md

 > To run the unit tests, you will have to have these installed:
 * python2.7
 * python-virtualenv

+> You will also have to install the default extensions:

+    ./install-extensions.sh

 > If you have them installed, you can simply run:

     ./run_tests.sh